Advance Program opens up doors for diverse future legal leaders

-Among the advantages the Advance Scholars Program offers are early opportunities to interact with ASU Law faculty and staff, current students, ASU Law alumni and members of the Arizona legal community, all of whom work with the scholars to grow as lawyers and future leaders.
-The program continues throughout the students’ first year of law school, offering events and programming open only to the Advance Scholars cohort.
-In their second or third year of law school, the Advance Scholars will be offered a trip to ASU’s Los Angeles or Washington, D.C., locations.
+Among the advantages the Advance Program offers are early opportunities to interact with ASU Law faculty and staff, current students, ASU Law alumni and members of the Arizona legal community, all of whom work with those selected to grow as lawyers and future leaders.
+The program continues throughout the students’ first year of law school, offering events and programming open only to the Advance Program's cohort.
+In their second or third year of law school, the group will be offered a trip to ASU’s Los Angeles or Washington, D.C., locations.

-Each Advance Scholar will also be paired with an attorney and a 2L/3L student mentor.
+Each Advance Program participant will also be paired with an attorney and a 2L/3L student mentor.
 This network from within the law school community and beyond are committed to helping students realize their professional goals.

 The mentorship aspect of the program appealed to Ridley.